JoaoCostaIFG/dotfiles/scripts/README.md

 - `Esc/Q` for quit.
 - Eat the @ signs (apples)
 - Don't eat the # (walls) or yourself.

+## spinner

+Shows a spinner in the terminal for as long as the script runs.
+Start this script in the background and kill it when your main script ends.

+## sumvid

+Summarizes a YouTube video using yt-dlp and an LLM.
+Does this by extracting the video's subtitles, either original or auto-generated, and passing them to an LLM for summarization.
+Usage: sumvid <YouTube URL>

 ## truecolortest